2013 Baltimore Ravens season: Week 14: vs. Minnesota Vikings

 In an eventful game, Vikings running back Adrian Peterson appeared to injure his ankle in the second quarter, and did not return to the game.

 In the fourth quarter there were six lead changes, with five touchdowns scored in the final 125 seconds.
 Marlon Brown caught a nine-yard pass from Joe Flacco with four seconds remaining, and the Ravens improved to 7–6.

 Week 15: at Detroit Lions

-Justin Tucker scored six field goals, including a franchise record (and career long) 61-yard field goal with 38 seconds remaining in the fourth quarter.
+Justin Tucker scored six field goals, including at the time a franchise record (and career long) 61-yard field goal with 38 seconds remaining in the fourth quarter (Tucker would later hit a 66-yard field goal in 2021, also against the Lions).
 The Ravens won their fourth straight game and improved to 8–6.

 Week 16: vs. New England Patriots

 With the loss, the Ravens fell to 8–7 and back to seventh place in the playoff hunt, enabling their division rivals Bengals to secure the AFC North title.
+This was the Ravens worst loss at home in franchise history at a 34 point margin only to be tied 12 years later.

 Week 17: at Cincinnati Bengals

 With this defeat, the Ravens were eliminated from post-season contention, assuring the NFL of a new Super Bowl Champion for the ninth straight year.
 The Ravens finished the season with a record of 8–8.
 This was also the last NFL game for running back Ray Rice as he was indefinitely suspended by the NFL and released by Ravens the following season.